yashks-20/Toxicity-Detector/README.md

 1. Download the dataset from the original source from kaggle from the link "https://www.kaggle.com/datasets/julian3833/jigsaw-toxic-comment-classification-challenge"
 2. Place it in the project folder
 3. Update the file path in the code if needed
-4. Train the model using
+4. Train the model using `Train.py`
+5. After training on the data test the model using `Predict.py`

 ---